Bader-G/wp-weather-widget/README.md

 # wp-weather-widget
 WordPress dashboard weather widget

-To setup project, place the bader-g-weather-widget into the WordPress plugins directory then activate the plugin.
+To setup project, place the bader-g-weather-widget folder into the WordPress plugins directory then activate the plugin.

 All requirements for the project have been completed including the ability to dynamically set a location.